 Back in 2010, during the peak of Harry Potter hype, those wonderful people over at TT Games decided to pay homage the hugely successful movie franchise with the release of LEGO Harry Potter Years 1-4, which as the title suggests, brought the first half of the movie universe to life in bricked form for the first time.
 The game was a huge success, showcasing some of the best of what the developer could do with movie recreations, adding their own unique humour and wit.
 The hugely positive fan reaction to the game paved the way for part two of the LEGO Harry Potter series, Years 5-7, a year later to coincide with the movie franchise’s conclusion.

-Now, half a decade on, and with Potter-Hype set to begin once more, the two games have been remastered and packaged together for a new generation to admire.
+Now, nearly a decade on, and with Potter-Hype set to begin once more, the two games have been remastered and packaged together for a new generation to admire.